trcodestore/zuul-put-demo/README.md

   * POST to "localhost:8082/file/post".
 Consumes multipart/form-data.
 Expects 1 form parameter named "file", payload should be a file
   * PUT to "localhost:8082/file/put".
 Consumes multipart/form-data.
 Expects 1 form parameter named "file", payload should be a file
   * GET to "localhost:8082/file/put".
 Returns a String, is just used to demonstrate that the service is running.
+* THe service will print all request payloads to console

 ### Test POST and PUT functionality with cURL